Copyright 2025 - Oumi

 def _count_rendered_tokens(self, conversation: Conversation) -> int | None:

-including special tokens added by the chat template.
+"""Count tokens after applying the tokenizer's chat template.

 """